 Return on Investments

-Sponsoring the MATE ROV competition helps to ensure a future, skilled STEM workforce and that all students have access to this unique learning opportunity.
+Your contributions to MATE Inspiration for Innovation (MATE II) help to build a future skilled STEM workforce and ensure that all students have access to this unique learning opportunity.

 Sponsors provide:

-- Financial and technical support.
+- ▼ Financial and technical support.
 Funds cover student travel stipends and meals, while contributions of materials, equipment, mentoring time, and technical expertise support ROV building, promote skill development, and expose students to careers. - Recognition.
 Award trophies, plaques, certificates of participation, event t-shirts and patches, gift certificates, and donations of equipment such as cameras, thrusters, and other hardware are ways to highlight both the winning teams and the sponsoring organizations. - Networking opportunities.
 Funds cover the international competition's kick-off reception and closing awards banquet, events that provide opportunities to build peer and professional networks.
 Students interact, share ideas, and learn from each other as well as the working professionals who attend the events.

 Sponsors also profit by:

 - Increasing visibility through the MATE web site and conference presentations. - Displaying logos on the competition materials, including banners at the events and advertisements in industry journals. - Posting job announcements on the MATE Center's online job board at no cost. - Using the competition's Ocean Career Expo to recruit students for technical programs or job openings. - Gaining access to a larger pool of talented students through MATE's partner colleges.
-Contributions are tax deductible.
-Contact the MATE Center for more information.